A topic from the subject of Biochemistry in Chemistry.

 2. Blend the Fruit: Add the fruit pieces, 1 cup of water, 1 tablespoon of dish soap, and 1 teaspoon of salt to a blender.
 Blend on high speed for 2-3 minutes until the mixture becomes smooth.

 3. Filter the Mixture: Pour the blended mixture through a cheesecloth or filter paper lined funnel into a clean glass jar.
-Discard the filtered liquid.
+Discard the solid residue.

 Significance:

 This simple experiment demonstrates the basic principles of DNA extraction.
-It allows students to observe the physical characteristics of DNA and understand how it is isolated from biological samples.
+It allows students to observe the physical characteristics of DNA (as a precipitate) and understand how it is isolated from biological samples.
 By extracting DNA from fruit, students can appreciate the ubiquity of genetic material in living organisms.
+The experiment highlights the fact that DNA is a large molecule that precipitates out of solution when alcohol is added.
+It does not yield pure, isolated DNA, suitable for analysis, but rather demonstrates the basic principle of DNA precipitation.

 Share on: